 Positive: energy, activity, courage, being go-getting, ambition, creativity, eagerness, initiative, dynamics, passion, enthusiasm, leading skills, success, extrovertism, optimism

-Negative: anger, lack of control, risk, imprudence, carelessness, acting without thinking, inability to finish what was started, impatience, obsession, narcism, tendency to exeggerate, distress, capriciousness
+Negative: anger, lack of control, risk, imprudence, carelessness, acting without thinking, inability to finish what was started, impatience, obsession, narcissism, tendency to exaggerate, distress, capriciousness

 Woman shown by this card is versatile, intelligent and passionate, she often has manual and creative skills and is good at making strategies.
-She definitely is strong, ambitious, talented and creative but she also takes great care of her family and she fulfills herself in many areas of life (and because of that she resembles the Tarot card of Empress).
+She definitely is strong, ambitious, talented and creative but she also takes great care of her family and she fulfils herself in many areas of life.
 In negative it presents the woman who tries to kill too many birds with one stone or is torn apart between fulfilling the needs of others and her own.

 This cars also represents artists, artisans, doctors, officers, firefighters, teachers, philosophers, midwives, farmers and fortune tellers.